AI-4-atmosphere-remote-sensing/satellite_collocation/examples/RESTFull API Gateway with Lambda-configuration.md

 Go to **www.aws.amazon.com** to **sign in** to the console (on top right corner) using your credentials (username, password, etc.).
 Once you are logged in, select the right **Region** (on top right corner) in which you want your deploy your desired services.
 If this is a new account, default region would work.

-## ***IAM (Identity Access Management)***
+## ***Step1 IAM (Identity Access Management)***
-### Step1.1 --IAM Dashboard--
+### --IAM Dashboard--
 Go to the **Services** (with 9 dots), click **Security, Identity & Compliance** and choose **IAM** on the right panel.
 Or, alternatively search for IAM and choose IAM from the services.

 ![text-here](./APIGateway_Images_dev/1.png)

 ![text-here](./APIGateway_Images_dev/2.png)

-### Step1.1 --Create Role--
+### --Create Role--
 Now you are in the IAM dashboard where you can create a new role if you do not have one.
 Policies are attached to the Role to perform some specific tasks which we will allow you to have permissions to communicate between services.
-In this page click **Roles** ont the left panel and then **Create role** (blue button on the top right).
+In this page click **Roles** on the left panel or in the middle and click **Create role** (blue button on the top right).

 ![text-here](./APIGateway_Images_dev/3.png)